cdot65/scm-config-clone/docs/user-guide/introduction.md

 ## Workflow

-1. **Authentication**: Set up your credentials and project settings using the `settings` command.
+1. **Settings Setup**: Configure your credentials and project settings using the `settings` command.
+2. **Context Selection**: Choose the appropriate context type (folder, snippet, or device) for your configuration objects.
+3. **Object Identification**: Determine which objects need to be cloned and their dependencies.
-2. **Cloning Operations**: Use the available commands to clone various configuration objects between tenants.
+4. **Cloning Operations**: Use the appropriate commands to clone objects in the correct dependency order.
+5. **Commit Changes**: Use the `--commit-and-push` option to apply changes to the destination tenant.
-3. **Verification**: Confirm that configurations have been successfully cloned to the destination tenant.
+6. **Verification**: Confirm that all configurations have been successfully cloned and committed.

+For a complete end-to-end example of migrating an entire tenant's configuration, see the [Complete Tenant Migration Workflow](python/examples.md#complete-tenant-migration-workflow) in the Examples section.

 ## Next Steps